 Flip Your Strip

-Jordan Valley Water offers rebates of up to $1.50/sq ft exclusively to its retail customers who convert their park strip from lawn to a water efficient design.
-Removing lawn from your park strip will save an estimated 7,000-10,000 gallons of water every year—for more information, free park strip designs, and to apply for a rebate, visit flipyourstrip.com (customers must provide their JVWCD account number to apply).
+Jordan Valley Water offers rebates of up to $1.25/sq ft to customers who convert their park strip from lawn to a water efficient design.
+Removing lawn from your park strip will save an estimated 7,000-10,000 gallons of water every year—for more information, free park strip designs, and to apply for a rebate, visit UtahWaterSavers.com (customers must provide their account number to apply).

 You can request a personalized landscape consultation to help you make improvements to your yard that will save water and increase efficiency.
 During the consultation you will get watering suggestions, your water use history, a landscape profile, and landscape recommendations.
-Consultations are available on a first come, first-served basis beginning in the middle of March and ending in late August.
-Sign up for your consultation by calling 801-565-4300.
+Consultations are available from participating water providers from May through October.
+Sign up for your consultation by visiting UtahWaterSavers.com.

 Landscape Leadership Grants